meteorwebcomponents/synthesis/README.md

 2. `<link rel="import" href="./component.html"> `from html files

-> Please note that `import 'package/package.html'` imports from node_modules directory while `<link rel="import" href="package/package.html">` is the same as `<link rel="import" href="./package/package.html">`.
-This is kept like this to go through polymer components in which dependency files inside the same folder are imported as `<link rel="import" href="dependency.html">
+> Please note that `import 'package/package.html;'` imports from node_modules directory while `<link rel="import" href="package/package.html">` is the same as `import "./package/package.html";`.
+This is kept like this to go through polymer components in which dependency files inside the same folder are imported as `<link rel="import" href="dependency.html">`

 Script